Wacky-Mole/WackysDatabase/README.md

 Items are things in your inventory, you can pickup and maybe equip.

-Recipes are used to construct items, CraftingStations can be workbench, forge, or hand crafted
+Recipes are used to construct items, CraftingStations can be workbench, forge, or hand crafted (craftingStation": "")

 Pieces are what you use in your hammer and hoe to construct or plant. piecehammers